nidhi1708/Olympics-Data-Analysis/README.md

 ## Olympics Data Analysis
 The purpose of this project is to Analyse the Olympics Dataset to extract out useful information from it.
-Provides Overall, medal-wise, country-wise and athelete-wise analysis.
+Provides Overall, medal-wise, country-wise and athlete-wise analysis.

 ## Methods Used